Introduction to Memphis, Tennessee

-Today, Memphis is a growing city of around 650,000, with several major company headquarters, including FedEx, AutoZone and International Paper.
+Today, Memphis is a growing city with several major company headquarters, including FedEx, AutoZone and International Paper.
 The many FedEx packages passing through makes Memphis International Airport the world's busiest cargo airport.
 High-tech industries, health care and biomedical research are also important segments of the city's economy.
 Known as the birthplace of the Blues and home of Elvis Presley, Memphis is one of America's top cities for tourism.

 Many of the city's cultural attractions revolve around music, including the Memphis Music Hall of Fame (blues), Sun Studio (rockabilly), the Rock 'n' Soul Museum in the Gibson Guitar Plant and Graceland, the residence of Elvis Presley.
 Memphis also has the National Civil Rights Museum, housed in the former motel where Martin Luther King, Jr. was assassinated in 1968.
 Popular events include the commemoration of Elvis Presley's death in August, the International Blues Talent Competition in October and WC Handy's birthday in November.
 And nothing tops Memphis in May, where one of the nation's top barbecue competitions coincides with the Beale Street Music Festival.